eoineoineoin/glTF_Physics/RigidBodies/README.md

 |**collider**|`integer`|The index of a top level `Collider`.|

 The top level array of `physicsMaterial` objects is provided by adding the `MSFT_RigidBodies` extension to any root `glTF` object, while the colliers array is provided by the `MSFT_CollisionPrimitives` extension.
-If a collider has no physics material assigned, implementations should assume one using default values.
+If a collider has no physics material assigned, that collider should not generate impulses when overlapping with other colliders - implementations may use this behaviour to trigger callbacks, which can implement application-specific logic; such objects are typically called "triggers", "phantoms", "sensors", or "overlap volumes" in physics simulation engines.

 Physics materials offer the following properties: